langenhagen/explore-with-dmenu/README.md

 You can customize `explore-with-dmenu.sh` by adding a file `.edmrc` to the directory `$HOME/.config`.
 `explore-with-dmenu.sh` sources this file at startup and interpretes its contents as bash.
+This way, logic that may set certain variables can be executed at the start of `explore-with-dmenu.sh`.

 There are 6 variables that `explore-with-dmenu.sh` takes into account:
 - `selected_path`